Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

 	-------
 	seqinfo: 93 sequences (1 circular) from hg19 genome

-Using `*Ranges` objects is beyond the scope of this newsletter.
-Please see the [IRanges](http://bioconductor.org/packages/release/bioc/vignettes/IRanges/inst/doc/IRangesOverview.pdf) vignette, as well as the [GRanges](http://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) vignettes for more information.
+Using `*Ranges` objects is beyond the scope of this newsletter, so we won't explore them further.
+For more information, please see the [IRanges](http://bioconductor.org/packages/release/bioc/vignettes/IRanges/inst/doc/IRangesOverview.pdf) vignette, as well as the [GRanges](http://bioconductor.org/packages/release/bioc/html/GenomicRanges.html) vignettes.

 [back to top](#Contents)